HRM-005: Appointment of Unpaid Faculty

 - Define the terms and conditions of the unpaid faculty appointment;

-- Note that the appointment may not be extended or renewed without written approval of the dean, vice president or president.
+- Note that the appointment may not be extended or renewed without written approval of the dean, vice president or president; and

 Unpaid appointments must be entered into the University’s human resource system in accordance with the same policies and procedures governing salaried appointments.